kitsudaiki/OpenHanami/src/archive/deploy/old-installation-guide-with-ansible.md

     -   String, which MUST match the regex `[a-zA-Z][a-zA-Z_0-9 ]*` with between `4` and `256`
         characters length

--   `ADMIN_PASSWORD`
+-   `ADMIN_PASSPHRASE`

-    -   Password for the initial user
+    -   Passphrase for the initial user
     -   String, with between `8` and `4096` characters length

 -   `TOKEN_KEY`